IMPACT OF THE INDONESIA-RUSSIA AGREEMENT ON COOPERATION IN THE FIELD OF SPACECASE LAUNCH FACILITIES AND LEGAL PROTECTION FOR INDONESIAN CITIZENS

 Report of the Indonesian Delegation to the 43rd Session of the UN Sub-Committee, Vienna, Austria, 29 March, 8 April 2004

-IBR Supancana, Analysis and Evaluation of Law on International Agreements in the Territorial Field, BPHN, Ministry of Justice and Human Rights of the Republic of Indonesia, 2001.
+IBR Supancana, Analysis and Evaluation of Law on International Agreements in the Territorial Field, BPHN Dep.
+Indonesian Justice and Human Rights, 2001.

-Explanatory Manuscript of the Urgency of Ratification of the Agreement Between the Government of the Republic of Indonesia and the Government of Russia.
+Explanatory Text on the Urgency of Ratification of the Agreement Between the Government of the Republic of Indonesia and the Government of Russia.

 Ade Maman Suherman, Legal Aspects in the Global Economy, Ghalia Indonesia, Bogor, 2005.